Skip to content

 Are your methods safe for children and pets?

 Yes.
 Everything we use is chemical-free and poses no risk to children or pets.
 Our equipment goes inside mole tunnels underground and gets covered, so it's not accessible to dogs, cats, or kids playing in the yard.
+See our full guide on mole control safety for pets and families.

 How do you know where to set the traps?